sulha199/mbti-docker/next-improvement.md

 - Currently, the FE still contains the built-in page and routes.
 In the future, it should be removed to make the code cleaner.
 - For better user-experience, need to store some user data in browser's local-storage so the app can identify early if user recently just took a test and then offer some information.
 - Need to setup script/plugins that generates Models and FormGroups automatically from swagger's definition.
+- Currently no error handler, so it will need error handler so user get informed when they face an error.